Yahaya-Salisu/BabsAudits-reports/DeFi-Auditing-Workflows/README.md

 ## What's here?

-- Lending-Workflow.md → Structured approach for auditing lending protocols.
-- DEX-Workflow.md → Workflow for analyzing AMMs, TWAMMs, and custom swaps.
+- DEX → Workflow for analyzing AMMs, TWAMMs, and custom swaps.
+- Lending → Structured approach for auditing lending protocols.
-- Staking-Workflow.md → Checks for reward logic, lockups, APYs, and more.
+- Staking → Checks for reward logic, lockups, APYs, and more.
-- NFT-Workflow.md → Focused review of ERC721, royalties, and marketplace flows.
+- NFT → Focused review of ERC721, royalties, and marketplace flows.

-> I'm still refining these workflows, and will share each file once it's complete.

-Stay tuned!
+> This is how I break down and deeply analyze complex DeFi protocols.
+I’m still improving this process as I learn, audit, and discover better ways.

 ---
 *Note:* This is a personal repo used for managing my audit reports and reproducible PoCs.